You don’t have to be a good writer to write a great thank-you note.

 There’s plenty of advice about the correct way to write letters of gratitude, but the best notes reject all templates and Victorian rules of etiquette.
 There’s no formula, no deadline, no format, and no word count for sincerity.
 I’ve sent and received thank-you’s in the form of a handwritten letter, an email, a doodle, a newspaper clipping, a long SMS message, and a video clip.
 I once received—and treasured—a thank-you note inscribed on a banana.

-A thank-you note is a love letter, not a delivery confirmation receipt.
 This week, a few keen-eyed critics pointed out a snapshot of Donald Trump’s inscription on the guestbook of Israel’s national Holocaust museum.
 In capital letters concluding with his laborious jagged signature, the US president wrote: IT IS A GREAT HONOR TO BE HERE WITH ALL OF MY FRIENDS — SO AMAZING & WILL NEVER FORGET!”
 Comparing him to his eloquent predecessor, critics lambasted Trump for not composing a more original sentiment on the fly.

 Like most of us, Trump does keep on saying, writing and tweeting the same generic salutations.
 He used the same basic words again when he met with Pope Francis at the Vatican on May 25. ”For me it is a great honor to be here,” Trump said, lapsing to the familiar script.
 “Thanks, I will not forget what you have said to me.”